houghtos/AWS-Seq/README.md

   - Set SSM timeout to 10 hours per instance (rather than 1 hour default).
 This can be adjusted in the immunospace.py file under the boto3 SSM function.
   - Minor changes to RNAseq pipeline to run smoother.
   - Added option '-c' to "$ python immunospace.py start ..." for cloud prefix output of files and SSM run logs.

+## Known Issues:
+  - "aws_iam_role.ec2_access: Error creating IAM Role xxxxx: EntityAlreadyExists: Role with name xxxx already exists."
+Error induced from multiple users attempting to use same IAM role name at the same time.
+Also caused by incomplete deletion of Terraform infastructure after use.

+  Solutions: delete all infastructure for all users and re-run.
+This bug was addressed in version 1.2 and should be less prevelant.

+  - "aws_spot_instance_request.test_spot.1: Error requesting spot instances: InvalidSubnetID.NotFound: No default subnet for availability zone: 'null'."
+Error is random and appears to be induced by increased AWS usage (and decreased capacitiy for spot usage) in given region.

+   Solutions: Ensure you have a default VPC and subnets available for the region you are running your infastructure.
+Check to ensure there is capacity to launch spot instances in your specified region's availability areas.
+A simple work around to ensure the availability zone is not overcapacity is to add "availability_zone" to tfSource.py resource "aws_spot_instance_request" per below example:

+    resource "aws_spot_instance_request" "test_spot" {
+    count         = n
+    ami           = ami_xxxx
+    availability_zone = "us-east-1f"
+    }